Exercise Therapy

 Exercises and tips

 The therapist will give you exercises, which you will work with on your own.
-These are designed, for example, to improve the coordination of muscle groups, joint mobility and overall fitness.
+These are designed, for example, to improve coordination of muscle groups, joint mobility and overall fitness.

 Exercise Therapy-Evolution Physiotherapy